 Let’s face it, Uni will never be home.
-As you begin to settle in after the Christmas holidays, this fact becomes even more profound.
+As you begin to settle into a semester-time routine, this fact becomes even more profound.
 Uni just isn’t quite the same.

 Home has years of history, friends and family and most importantly functioning heating… and although university will begin to feel like a second home (eventually), this might not be the case for you just yet.
 To help you speed up the process, I have created my own little list of tips based on my own experience that have helped me get comfortable.
 Enjoy:

 First of course – Pictures

 How could I start and not mention pictures.

 This is probably so obvious that I don’t know why I’m mentioning it.
 Either way, my room is full of them.
 Across my pin board, in frames, in a box, wherever you look I probably have pictures.
 Family, Friends, school, my local area, my birthday, as a child, Christmas etc. Not only do they remind you of good times but they also make your room look brighter and less bare.
 It’s nice to have a familiar face or place around you when you come back from a long day of lectures in a city you realise you know very little about.

 Second is – Colours

 Following on from pictures making your room look less bare, my second recommendation is colour.
 When first given your accommodation you can’t help but agree that it looks like a prison cell/hospital room.
 It’s bare, confined and identical to your neighbours.
 Basically sans personality…